 These investments are actively managed by twenty-three main external fund managers who are charged with the responsibility to increase asset values, whilst maintaining market risk to acceptable levels.
 They achieve this mainly through diversification of stock portfolios across several geographical locations and various industrial sectors and asset classes.
 The managers' investing practices are controlled by pre-defined levels of tolerance.
 The City Corporation's Financial Investment Board oversees the monitoring and performance of City's Cash non-property investments and is responsible for the appointment of fund managers.
+This committee has now been dissolved and replaced with the Investment Committee with effect from 19 May 2023.
 Concentration risk is also controlled and monitored with a maximum proportion cap over the levels held in individual stocks as a set percentage of each manager's overall portfolio of stocks.